-We are concerned with a program $P$ with a set $L$ of program locations, where $l_{\mathit{init}}$ and $l_{\mathit{end}}$ are the start and end of the program, respectively, and $l_{\mathit{bad}}$ represents a safety violation.
-The safety property \texttt{assert(c)}, which is embedded in $P$, may be modeled as \texttt{if (!c) goto $l_{\mathit{bad}}$}.
-Locations in $L$ may be viewed as nodes of the program's control flow graph (CFG); edges represents events, each of which is a tuple $t=(l, inst, l')$ where $l,l'\in L$ and $inst$ is an instruction.
-Thus, a program path is a sequence of events $t_1,t_2,\dots,t_n$ where $t_n.l' = l_{\mathit{bad}}$ means that it has a safety violation and $t_n.l' = l_{\mathit{end}}$ means that it does not have a safety violation.
+Before presenting the top-level procedure, we define the relevant notations.
+We consider a victim program $P$ with a set $L$ of program locations, where locations $l_{\mathit{init}}$ and $l_{\mathit{end}}$ are the start and end of the program, respectively.
+Furthermore, $l_{\mathit{bad}}\in L$ represents the error location.
+In other words, reaching $l_{\mathit{bad}}$ is a safety violation.
+This way of representing a safety violation is without loss of generality, since in a Turing-complete programming language, a safety violation can always be expressed as an embedded assertion.
+Furthermore, \texttt{assert(c)} may be modeled as \texttt{if(!c)\{$l_{\mathit{bad}}$\}}.

+In the victim program's control flow graph (CFG), the nodes represent locations in $L$, and the edges represent events.
+Each event is a tuple $t=(l, inst, l')$ where $l,l'\in L$ and $inst$ is an instruction.
+An execution path is a sequence of events $t_1,t_2,\dots,t_n$.
+If $t_n.l' = l_{\mathit{bad}}$ (the last location is an error location), it means that the execution path ends with a safety violation.
+In contrast, $t_n.l' = l_{\mathit{end}}$ means that the execution path ends without a safety violation.

-The instruction $inst$ in $t$ may be either an assignment or a branching statement.
-This assumption is made without loss of generality.
-Let $V$ be a set of program variables.
-An assignment is denoted $v:=expr$, where $v\in V$ is a variable and $expr$ is a right-hand-side expression defined over the variables in $V$.
-A branching statement is denoted $assume(c)$, where $c$ is a conditional expression defined over the variables in $V$.
-For example, \texttt{if(x>5)\{...\}else\{...\}} in a C program corresponds to two branching statements, denoted $assume(x>5)$ and $assume(x\leq 5)$, respectively.
+The instruction $inst$ may be one of two types: it is either an \emph{assignment} or a \emph{branching statement}.
+This assumption is also made without loss of generality because any event encountered during an execution may be modeled by instructions of these two types.
+Given a set $V$ of program variables, an assignment is denoted $v:=expr$, where $v\in V$ is the left-hand-side (lhs) variable and $expr$ is the right-hand-side (rhs) expression, defined over the variables in $V$.
+A branching statement is denoted $assume(c)$, where $c$ is a conditional expression, also defined over the variables in $V$.
+For example, \texttt{if(x>5)\{\}else\{\}} in a C program corresponds to two branching statements in our formalism, denoted by $assume(x>5)$ and $assume(x\leq 5)$, respectively.

 [1]{ }